aaaronmiller/liri-node-app/README.md

 liri-node-app
 This project is a siri clone, except for a command line interface.
 It will take several different commands and arguments and then run the argument through the appropriate API to generate a response which is then output to the screen.
+If no arguments are given, default values will be substituted.

 Getting Started
 To run the program, first install the correct dependencies with npm.
 A package.json file is supplied.
 You will need to provide your own API keys and place them in the keys.js file with the following syntax: